nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 signed commit
 ```

-Additionally, you can configure `git log` to check any signatures it finds and list them in it’s output with the `%G?` format.
+Additionally, you can configure `git log` to check any signatures it finds and list them in its output with the `%G?` format.

 ```
 $ git log --pretty="format:%h %G? %aN %s"